Import a .gpx file into Google Maps for Android

 - Now open the MyTracks application (go to Applications>MyTracks), press the option menu (by clicking the bottom-left icon of your mobile) and select “Import from External Memory”.

 - Your map should be loaded now.
-To navigate it, just click the icon of the man on top of the screen (No man icon on the screen?
+To see it, just click the icon of the man on top of the screen (No man icon on the screen?
 See the Notes section for a possible solution).

 I have tried this procedure on: